SamMackrill/InDUstrious/README.md

   * Will not clutter the display with units that are in a normal state (running, pending, stopped etc)
 * Auto detects currently active Schematic
 * Find function, will decorate clicked industry unit with arrows
+* Container block displays can be configured in in order
 * Supports US spellings

 ### Notes